dbmi-bgm/granite/README.md

                             reads in parents higher than specified value

 #### Input
 novoCaller accepts files in VCF format as input.
 Files must contain genotype information for trio in addition to standard VCF columns.
-Column IDs for trio must match the IDs provided together with the list of RCK/BAM files (`--triofiles`).
+Column IDs for trio must match the sample IDs provided together with the list of RCK/BAM files (`--triofiles`).

 Required VCF format structure: